 Whitetop Mountain Band Bio:

-is a family-based band from the highest mountains of Virginia.
-Whitetop, Virginia is an area rich in the old time music tradition;
+Band is a family-based band from the highest mountains of Virginia.
+Whitetop, Virginia is an area rich in the old time music

-this band has deep roots in mountain music.
-The members have done much to preserve the Whitetop region’s style of old
+tradition; this band has deep roots in mountain music.
+The members have done much to preserve the Whitetop region’s

 At the same time, Whitetop Mountain Band shows are very versatile and entertaining containing everything from fiddle/banjo